hlinkavl/data-warehouse-project/README.md

 # Future Work 🔮

-A separate follow‑up project may include:

--   Exploratory Data Analysis (EDA)
--   Business insights
--   Dashboard visualizations
+A follow‑up project focused on EDA, advanced analysis & complex report can be found [here](followup-analysis)